lovespotify/lovespotify.github.io/eda.md

 We were motivated to normalize our features given that the duration varaible was recorded in milliseconds, putting it's values on a scale incomparable with other features.

 ## Feature Relationship
-In carrying out the EDA, we wanted to get a better understanding of the relationship between features.

 In carrying out the EDA, we wanted to get a better understanding of the relationship between features (such as energy, speechiness, and popularity) as predictor variables that contribute to predicting a similarity score.
 The similarity score was chosen as the output variable for prediction by our baseline model because of its relevance to the goal of this project: to choose similar songs for generating a playlist.
 We decided not to focus on the lyrics/mood component for the model so far because of the time cost to scrape and save information for such a huge dataset.
 We cleaned the dataframe to convert categorical variables to quantitative values (such as the “explicit” boolean into 0 and 1) and dropped variables with descriptions that wouldn’t directly contribute (such as “track_name,” “artist_name,” and “track_uri”).